 Philipp Theile, M.Sc.

-has been working as a Research Associate at EWI since 2019.
+is Research Associate at EWI since 2019 and doctoral candidate at the University of Cologne.
 His research focus lies in the fields of energy system modelling with a focus on decentralization and digitalization of energy systems.
 Before joining EWI, Philipp Theile studied Industrial Engineering with a major in Eletrical Energy Technology at RWTH Aachen University, Royal Institute of Technology (Stockholm, Sweden) and Leibniz Universität Hannover.

 Own publication in cooperation with the German Energy Agency (dena)